particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 # {{title}}

 This section provides tutorials for new users of the [Particle Maker Kit](https://store.particle.io/collections/shields-and-kits#particle-maker-kit) to get started quickly and build some projects using the contents of the kit.
+These tutorials assume you’ve gone through the [Getting Started](/guide/getting-started/intro/photon/) guide and have set up your Photon.
+If not, head over there first.

 ![Photon Maker Kit](/assets/images/maker-kit-box.jpg)